 From 1993 to 1996 Kevin was a correspondent with Business Times newspaper in Singapore, interviewing, among others, Gro Harlem Brundtland, Vaclav Havel, James Baker and Tony Blair.

 From 1996 to 2001 Kevin and Marija Fekete-Sullivan, and their daughter Katarina, lived in a mountain village south of Granada, Spain.
 Kevin wrote a weekly column on world affairs.

 From June 2001 until December 2006 Kevin was a spokesperson and speechwriter at the Office of the High Representative (OHR) in Sarajevo.
 Since 2007 he has worked as a consultant for the OHR and the International Commission on Missing Persons, while devoting most of his time to writing fiction.

 Out of the West, set in Greece and Scotland during and after World War Two, was published by Armida Publications in Cyprus in November 2013.
 The Longest Winter was published by Twenty7 in London in October 2016.

 Kevin studied at Blairs College, Aberdeen, and at Glasgow University, where he graduated with an MA honours degree in History and English.

-Kevin’s latest novel, The Figure in the Photograph, the first in a new series set in Glasgow at the end of the nineteenth century, will be published by Allison and Busby in hardback in April 2020.
+Kevin’s latest novel, The Figure in the Photograph, the first in a new series set in Glasgow at the end of the nineteenth century, was published by Allison and Busby in ebook and hardback in April 2020.
 Book Two in the series will be published in November 2020.